andrewmartinn/omdb-movies-app/README.md

 - **Favorite Movies:** Ability to mark and save favorite movies.
 - **Dark/Light Mode Toggle:** Ability to toggle between dark and light theme modes.
 - **Sorting Movies:** Sorting movies results according to thier release year or title.
+- **Pagination:** Implemented pagination for efficiently navigating through multiple pages.

 ## Project Outcomes

 - **Responsive Design:** Ensured the application UI is consistent and responsive across different screen sizes.

+- **Dynamic Pagination:** Implemented dynamic pagination component to ensure the results are refetched according to the current page number to display the updated movie results.

 - **Third-Party API Integration:** Successfully interacted with the official OMDB API to fetch and display movies data dynamically based on user queries and preferences.